 Early in the twentieth century, Fritz Haber developed a method for preparing ammonia.

 (b) Evaluate the significance of Haber’s discovery at that time in world history.

 Early in the 20th century there was need for an industrially synthesized fertilizer to feed the world’s growing population.
 Also the growing militancy in Germany needed a product for explosives.
 Haber’s discovery was able to meet these demands.
 The method also contributed to Germany’s effort in WWI as it insulated Germany from the cutting off of the import saltpeter (the current natural fertiliser) from South America and allowed explosives to be made from nitric acid.
 Therefore Haber’s discovery had a significant impact on Germany in the early 20th century.

 When answering questions involving calculations in the HSC you need to set out your work clearly, showing all steps in your working, and expressing your answers with the correct number of significant figures.

 If you are required to substitute values into a formula, for example calculating pH, you must state the formula clearly.
-You should then substitute the values in WITHOUT calculation, and then calculate.
+You should then show working with the values substituted into the equation, before performing the calculation.

 The data you use should be accurately transcribed from The periodic table and data sheet for calculations.
 Atomic mass of carbon?
 12.01 It is advisable to use all 4 figures in your calculation, even if you have to round down for your final answer